elastisys/compliantkubernetes/docs/ciso-guide/controls/kritis.md

 KRITIS is the German transposition into law of the EU NIS/NIS2 directive.
 It essentially gives power to the German Federal Office for Information Security (Bundesamtes für Sicherheit in der Informationstechnik -- BSI) to regulate critical entities.

-To learn more about how Compliant Kubernetes can help you implement KRITIS, please see [BSI IT-Grundschutz](bsi-it-grundschutz.md).
+To learn more about how Welkin can help you implement KRITIS, please see [BSI IT-Grundschutz](bsi-it-grundschutz.md).

 ## Further Reading